ianloic/eastend/README.md

 ## Usage
 ### Module naming
-Modules are refered to by URL.
+Modules are referred to by URL.
 This is a departure from the AMD approach, but it seems easier to reason about.
 Modules URLs are relative to where they're being referenced, so in a page they're relative to that page's location but in module dependencies they're relative to the module's URL.

 ### Module API
 Modules are Javascript files.
 Each file can only contain one module.
 Modules declare a list of dependencies and a function that returns the module's value.
 That value can be a promise.